andrechristikan/ack-nestjs-boilerplate/docs/README.md

 ## API Spec

-You can check The API Spec after running this project. in `localhost:3000/docs`.
+You can check The API Spec after running this project.
+Url `localhost:3000/docs`.

 [doc-installation]: /docs/installation.md